carzy-zala/30-Days-JS-Chai-Or-Code/Day 2/README.md

  Write a program that uses the ! operator to combine two conditions and log the result to the console.

 ### Activity 5: Ternary Operator
-operator to combine two conditions and log the result to the console. operator to negate a condition and log the result to the console.
 - #### Task 14:
  Write a program that uses the ternary operator to check if a number is positive or negative and log the result to the console.